munificent/craftinginterpreters/book/optimization.md

 SunSpider results were used as marketing fodder by each browser to claim theirs was fastest.
 That highly incentivized VM hackers to optimize to those benchmarks.

-But, unfortunately those benchmarks often didn't reflect real-world performance.
+Unfortunately, those benchmarks often didn't reflect real-world performance.
 They were mostly microbenchmarks -- tiny toy programs that completed quickly.
 Those benchmarks penalize complex just-in-time compilers that start off slower but get much *much* faster once a program has "warmed up" and had enough time for the compiler to optimize and re-compile hot code paths.
 This put VM hackers in the unfortunate position of having to choose between making the SunSpider numbers get better, or actually optimizing the kinds of programs real users were running.

-Google's V8 team responded by sharing their Octane benchmark suite, which were closer to real-world code at the time.
+Google's V8 team responded by sharing their Octane benchmark suite, which was closer to real-world code at the time.
 Years later, as JavaScript use patterns continued to evolve, even that eventually outlived its usefulness.
 Expect that your benchmarks will need to evolve as your language's ecosystem does.

+Remember, the ultimate goal is to make *user programs* faster, and benchmarks are only a proxy for that.

 </aside>

-Writing good benchmarks is a subtle art.
+Benchmarking is a subtle art.
 Like tests, you need to balance not overfitting to your implementation while ensuring that the benchmark does actually tickle the code paths that you care about.
-When you measure performance, you need to compensate from variance caused by CPU throttling, caching, and other weird hardware and operating system quirks.
-I won't give you a whole treatise here, but treat benchmarking as its own skill that you will get better as you practice.
+When you measure performance, you need to compensate for variance caused by CPU throttling, caching, and other weird hardware and operating system quirks.
+I won't give you a whole treatise here, but treat benchmarking as its own skill that you will get better at as you practice.

 ### Profiling